Which vocabulary is in the academic word list?

 according to, although, an, as, as opposed to, as to, as well as, because, because of, between, both, by, contrary to, depending on, despite, due to, during, each, even though, fewer, first, former, from, for, given that, in, in addition to, in common with, in favour of, in relation to, in response to, in terms of, in that, in the light of, including, its, itself, latter, less, little, many, most, of, or, other than, per, prior to, provided, rather than, same, second, several, since, some, subject to, such, such as, than, that, the, their, themselves, these, third, this, those, to, unlike, upon, versus, whereas, whether, whether or not, which, within

-Lesson 3 explores the topic: Which words are in the academic collocations list?
-Our Lesson 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 3 explores the topic: Which words are in the academic collocations list?
+Our Chapter 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.